Zenthial/data-oriented-test/README.md

 The usage of `not` is heavily avoided, especially in if statements.
 It is clearer to use `==`

+All internal module names should be `M`.
+This helps the programmer reason about where a function call is coming from, and also saves on character space, improving readbility

 ## A few notes about file organization
 Files should be organized in this format:
 ```